photographer Eitan Simanor

 - to get to these places we will make extensive use of the Shinkanzen (the famous Bullet train)

 kyrgyzstan and Pamir

 Kyrgyzstan is in Central Asia.
 It is geographically isolated by its highly mountainous terrain.
-Moreover, all 3 countries Kyrgyzstan, Tajikistan and Uzbekistan are deeply enclaved into one another, which makes matters even more complicated.
+Moreover, all 3 countries Kyrgyzstan, Tajikistan and Uzbekistan are deeply enclaved into one another, which makes matters even more complex.

 Kyrgyzstan is above all a country of huge and breathtakingly beautiful open spaces.
-Many kyrgyz still live a traditional life, raising cattle and horses, taking advantage of vast areas covered with Jailoos or grazing grounds.
+Many kyrgyz still live a traditional life, raising cattle and horses, taking advantage of vast areas covered with Jailoos or natural grazing grounds.

 Some of the natural sites and cities we will be visiting:

 Bishkek, capital city

 Lake Song Köl